M-estimation in GARCH Models in the Absence of Higher-Order Moments: Real data analysis

-Muler and Yohai (2008) fitted the GARCH~(1, 1) model to the EFCX data and noted that the QMLE and LAD estimates of the parameter $\beta$ are significantly different.
-Here in Table \ref{EFCX.Mest}, we report estimates given by the {\tt fGarch} and M-estimators.
-Note that in our previous analysis of the SSE and FTSE 100 data, {\tt fGarch} estimates and our QMLE are quite close while their difference is much more significant for this data.
-It is also worth noting that while the LAD, Huber's, $\mu-$ and Cauchy-estimates of $\beta$ are close to each other, they are all quite different from the corresponding estimate $0.84$ of the QMLE when viewed as a M-estimate.
-We explain below that such interesting behavior might be related to the infinite fourth moment of the underlying innovation distribution.
+Fitting a GARCH~(1, 1) model to the EFCX data, Muler and Yohai (2008) note that the QMLE and LAD estimates of the parameter $\beta$ are significantly different.
+In Table~\ref{EFCX.Mest}, we report estimates given by the {\tt fGarch} and M-estimators.
+Note that in our previous analysis of the FTSE 100 data, {\tt fGarch} estimates and the QMLE were quite close, while their differences, for this EFCX data, are much more prominent.
+It is also worth noting that while the LAD, Huber, $\mu-$ and Cauchy-estimates of $\beta$ are close to each other, they are all quite different from the corresponding value $0.84$ of the QMLE.
+That difference might be related to the infinite fourth moment of the underlying innovation distribution and the non-robustness of the QMLE.

-To examine whether the innovation distribution has finite fourth moment, we use the QQ-plots of the residuals $\{X_t/ \hat{v}_t^{1/2}(\hat{\bth}_n); 1 \le t \le n\}$ based on the $\mu$-estimator $\hat{\bth}_n$ against the $t(d)$ distributions for various degrees of freedom $d$.
-We consider $\mu$-estimator since it imposes mild moment assumption on the innovation distribution.
-The main idea behind the QQ-plots of the residuals against the $t(d)$ distribution is simple.
-Recall that if $\epsilon \sim t(d)$ distribution then ${\mathrm E}|\epsilon|^\nu < \infty$ if and only if $\nu < d$.
-Therefore, residuals with heavier tail than the $t(d)$ distribution correspond to the errors with the infinite $d$-th moment while those with lighter tail than the $t(d)$ distribution have the finite $d$-th error moment.
+To determine whether the innovation distribution may have finite fourth moment, we examine QQ-plots of the residuals $\{X_t/ \hat{v}_t^{1/2}(\hat{\bth}_n); 1 \le t \le n\}$ based on the $\mu$-estimator $\hat{\bth}_n$ against Student $t(d)$ distributions for various degrees of freedom $d$.
+We consider the $\mu$-estimator, which requires the mildest moment assumptions on the innovation distribution.

 The top-left panel of Figure~\ref{fig:QQplot} shows the QQ-plot of the residuals against the $t(4.01)$ distribution for the EFCX data.
-The residuals have heavier right tail than the $t(4.01)$ distribution which implies that the fourth moment of the error term may not exist.
-On the other hand, the QQ-plot against the $t(3.01)$ distribution reveals lighter tail as shown at the bottom-left panel of Figure~\ref{fig:QQplot} and this implies that ${\mathrm E}|\epsilon|^3 < \infty$.
+The plot indicates a heavier-than-$t(4.01)$ upper tail, which implies that the fourth moment of the error term may not be finite.
+On the other hand, the QQ-plot against the $t(3.01)$ distribution (bottom-left panel of Figure~\ref{fig:QQplot}) yields a lighter-than-$t(3.01)$ lower tail---an indication that ${\mathrm E}|\epsilon|^3 < \infty$.
+For the FTSE 100 data, the QQ-plot against the $t(4.01)$ distribution in the top-right panel of Figure \ref{fig:QQplot} shows that the residuals may have lighter-than-$t(4.01)$ tails.
+The fit in the QQ-plot against the $t(12.01)$ distribution (bottom-right panel of Figure \ref{fig:QQplot}) looks quite good, from which we may conclude that ${\mathrm E}|\epsilon|^4 < \infty$ holds for the FTSE 100 data.
+This might explains why all M-estimates of $\beta$ in Table \ref{FTSE.Mest} yield similar values.